yuulive/srthg/README.md

 You'll get a list of the top scores in the population, along with sets of 5 integers for each, which represent their 'genes'.

 Have a look in the examples directory of this library.
-You'll find the code we've run through in simplest.rs.

 ## License

-Aristeia is licensed under the Apache license version 2.0.
+Aristeia is licensed under the Apache License, Version 2.0.